waymost/turbofishkeyboard.com/content/about.md

 draft: false
 ---

 The Turbofish Keyboard will be a split ergo keyboard designed for developers.
-More broadly, the project is meant as a vehicle for experimenting with keyboard designs in meaningfully interesting ways.
+More broadly, the project is meant as a vehicle for experimenting with various keyboard design ideas.

 ## What is a turbofish?